eoinkelly/notes/rails/custom-id-column.md

-# How to use a custom primary key with Rails
+# How to use a custom primary key with Rails and Postgres

 Consider an example where we have Channels and Products